xxks-kkk/linuxjedi.co.uk/content/blog/2017/02/01/recurrence-relation.md

 is the solution of the Fabonacci recurrence relation.

-\* ---- Note ---- *
+!!! note

-> As you might notice, theorem 7.4.1 explicitly requires that the roots of the characteristic equation have
-> to be distinct.
+    As you might notice, theorem 7.4.1 explicitly requires that the roots of the characteristic equation have to be distinct.
 However, that's not always the case and theorem 7.4.1 will not work (see book for an example).
-> That's why we need theorem 7.4.2.
+    That's why we need theorem 7.4.2.

 *Theorem 7.4.2:* Let $q_1, q_2, \dots, q_n$ be the distinct roots of the following characteristic equation of the linear homogeneous recurrence relation with constant coefficients: